 Aquatic Invasive Species Laws

-- Prohibited Species: In addition to zebra mussels, quagga mussels, and all aquatic plants, the possession of rusty crayfish, Asian clam, spiny water flea, and fishhook water flea is now prohibited.Vessel Inspections: All watercraft operators are now required to inspect their own vessels and trailers and remove and dispose of all aquatic plants and aquatic invasive species prior to launching and upon leaving a state water.
+All watercraft operators are required to inspect their own vessels and trailers and remove and dispose of all aquatic plants and aquatic invasive species prior to launching and upon leaving a state water.

-- Draining of Vessels: Prior to leaving state waters, all watercraft operators are now required to drain their vessels, trailers, and all other equipment of water, including water in live wells, ballast tanks, and bilge areas.
+Prior to leaving state waters, all watercraft operators are required to drain their vessels, trailers, and all other equipment of water, including water in live wells, ballast tanks, and bilge areas.
 When transporting vessels on the road, all drain plugs, bailers, valves, and other devices that are used to control the draining of water must be removed or placed in the open position.
 Bait buckets, water hauling, and emergency-response vehicles are exempted from this requirement.

-- Mandatory Boat Inspections: Boat inspections are now mandatory whenever a Vermont Department of Environmental Conservation (DEC) authorized inspection station is present, is open/staffed, and one’s vessel is identified as requiring inspection.
-Refusing to comply with a mandatory inspection and decontamination is now considered a violation of state law.
+Boat inspections are mandatory whenever a Vermont Department of Environmental Conservation (DEC) authorized inspection station is present, is open/staffed, and one’s vessel is identified as requiring inspection.
+Refusing to comply with a mandatory inspection and decontamination is considered a violation of state law.

 Aquatic Invasive Species Identification

 It is illegal to possess or transport the following aquatic invasive species found in Vermont: